Learn to use the Public Land Survey search option on Protection and how to get accurate results.

 What do I do if I have only the public land survey data (section-township-range) and not a specific address, parcel number or latitude/longitude?

 The public land survey (section-township-range) data consists of all the addresses within a square mile (or section).
 There can be many addresses within a square mile, so the Protection Class may vary within a section.
-If you have only the section-township-range, contact customer service at 206-217-0101, by email or by clicking here.
-Our customer service team will do additional research on the location you're evaluating to get you the information you need.
+If you have only the section-township-range, contact our Product Solutions team at 206-217-0101 or by clicking here.
+Our Product Solutions team will do additional research on the location you're evaluating to get you the information you need.

 How do I look up a Protection Class by public land survey data (section-township-range)?